 - (4) If a dispute arises in relation to the application of this Clause, the provisions of Clause 54 Dispute Settling Procedures, may be invoked.
-In accordance with subclause 54(5), the status quo that existed prior to the dispute arising shall remain in place while such procedures are followed. - (5) For the purposes of this clause - (a) "greater Perth metropolitan area" encompasses all those facilities under the control of the employer and excludes those facilities under the control of the WA Country Health Service. - (b) "metropolitan health service" means: - (i) North Metropolitan Area Health Service; or - (ii) South Metropolitan Area Health Service; or - (iii) Child & Adolescent Health Service, or - (iv) PathWest Laboratory Medicine WA.
+In accordance with subclause 54(5), the status quo that existed prior to the dispute arising shall remain in place while such procedures are followed. - (5) For the purposes of this clause "greater Perth metropolitan area" encompasses all those facilities under the control of the employer and excludes those facilities under the control of the WA Country Health Service. - (6) If the administrative organisation of the employer is changed during the life of the Agreement, any reference to the employer shall be read as if it were a reference to the reorganised administrative entity or entities as the context requires.